bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-example.md

 +++

-{numref}`fig:ellipse-time-since-perigee-figure` shows a plot of this orbit.
+@fig:ellipse-time-since-perigee-figure shows a plot of this orbit.

 ```{code-cell} ipython3
 :tags: [remove-cell]